Caching in Wireless Networks: Main Results

-In words, each node in $w_i\in V_{2,1}(n)$ requests a message available at a dedicated cache $u_i\in V_{2,16}$ and at a shared cache $u^*\in V_{2,3}$.
-This is illustrated in Fig. \ref{fig:nearest}.
+In words, each node in $w_i\in V_{2,1}(n)$ requests a message available at a dedicated cache $u_i\in V_{2,16}$ and at a shared cache $u^\star\in V_{2,3}$.
 We want to determine $\rho(\lambdaca)$, the largest multiple of $\lambdaca$ such that the resulting traffic matrix is achievable in the wireless network.
-In this setting with unit demands, $\rho(\lambdaca)$ can also be understood as the largest uniformly achievable per-node rate.
+In this setting with unit demands, $\rho(\lambdaca)$ can also be interpreted as the largest uniformly achievable per-node rate.

-For every destination node $w_i$, the nearest cache (both in terms of geographic as well as graph distance) is $u^*$.
-Assume each node $w_i$ requests the entire message from its nearest cache $u^*$.
-It is easy to show that each node in the wireless network can transmit information reliably at a sum rate of at most $n^{o(1)}$.
-With high probability there will be $\Theta(n)$ nodes in $V_{2,1}(n)$, and hence this strategy achieves a per-node rate of at most $n^{-1+o(1)}$ regardless of the value of the path-loss exponent $\alpha >2$.
+For every destination node $w_i$, the nearest cache (both in terms of geographic as well as graph distance) is $u^\star$.
+Assume each node $w_i$ requests the entire message from its nearest cache $u^\star$.
+It is easy to show that each node in the wireless network, and, in particular, node $u^\star$, can reliably transmit information at a sum rate of at most $n^{o(1)}$.
+With high probability there will be $\Theta(n)$ nodes in $V_{2,1}(n)$ requesting a message at equal rate from $u^\star$.
+Hence this strategy achieves a per-node rate of at most $n^{-1+o(1)}$ regardless of the value of the path-loss exponent $\alpha >2$.

 Assume now each $w_i$ uses only the more distant cache $u_i$.
 The routes from $u_i$ to $w_i$ for different values of $i$ intersect only at the four edges closest to the root node of $G$.
 These four edges have a capacity of order $\Theta(n^{2-\min\{3,\alpha\}/2})$, and hence it can be seen that over the graph $G$ these messages can be routed at a per-node rate of $\Theta(n^{1-\min\{3,\alpha\}/2})$.
 Together with Theorem \ref{thm:caching1}, this shows that